Mallorca stuns Valencia 4-1; Setien set for Barca debut - WHIZ News

 Ferran Torres got Valencia’s consolation goal three minutes later.

+“It’s a lopsided loss and the team is not giving out good vibes,” Valencia coach Albert Celades said.
+“We will have to draw our conclusions for the future.”

 Valencia is in seventh place after its first loss in six rounds.
-Valencia will play Atalanta in the Champions League Round of 16 with the first leg in Italy on Feb.
-19.
+The defeat at Mallorca came after it lost to Real Madrid in the semifinals of the Spanish Super Cup.

 Sunday saw rain over large areas of eastern Spain and its Balearic Islands, of which Mallorca is the largest.